krupaliChotaliya/ClubVista/README.md

-Our project enables users to effortlessly discover, join, and manage clubs and their associated events with a seamless login experience.
+this website enables users to effortlessly discover, join, and manage clubs and their associated events with a seamless login experience.
 Empowering users to form their own clubs and organize events, fostering a vibrant community engagement platform.